 Highly profitable one-person businesses work with several people so the person in the middle - you! - can leverage their time the best possible way.
 This means investing in people and tools to spend your time more efficient.

 Buy tools that make you more productive.
-In my case this means paying for Grammarly, Canva, my note-taking tool (Craft) or Centered app which I found helps me focus even when I work on my own.
+In my case this means paying for Grammarly, Canva or my note-taking tool (Craft).
 I buy equipment like noise-cancelling headphones which helps me focus when writing, bought an ergonomic desk for home and also rent an office where I usually get things done more efficient.